tsotnebukiya/habitsapp/memory-bank/activeContext.md

 **Goal:** Prepare all critical backend systems, core logic, data handling, and third-party service integrations _before_ the design handoff (May 11th). **Strictly NO new UI components or visual changes.**

 **Status Update:** Focus Area 1 (HabitStore, Sync & Widgets) is now complete.
 Focus is shifting to the remaining backend tasks.
+The widget-storage module has been removed in favor of direct UserDefaults integration.

 ---